How to enable or disable a modem speaker

 If you want to turn off the speaker, you would use either of the following commands.

-The above AT commands can be typed at an MS-DOS prompt or through the terminal or dialing program.
-It is important to note that not all modems support the above commands.
+The AT commands above can be typed at an MS-DOS prompt, or through the terminal or dialing program.